 There are a further 10 criteria.
-Essentially, the onus is on the Council to scrutinise the proposal in detail at the planning application stage.
-Potential problems should not be "kicked down the road" to licensing.
-It has not been demonstrated (in the planning submission or the professional planning officer's report)
+Essentially, the proposal must be scrutinised in detail at the planning application stage and potential problems should not be "kicked down the road" to licensing.

-PC230828 v1.0 Page 1 of 3
+PC230828 v1.0 Page 1 of 2

-how including mixed municipal waste (which will be more odorous than only dry recyclables) will not have a potential adverse impact on surrounding land uses.
+It has not been demonstrated (in the planning submission or the professional planning officer's report) how including mixed municipal waste (which will be more odorous) in addition to dry recyclables only (as currently) will not have a potential adverse impact or be compatible with surrounding land uses.

-An Odour Management Plan (OMP) dated October 2024 was submitted with the application:
+There has been an Odour Management Plan (OMP) dated October 2024 submitted with the application:

-- 1. The "identification of sensitive receptors" in the OMP states "the closest dwelling to the proposed development boundary is approximately 200m to the north west of the WTS building".
-There is no mention of the holiday park as a "sensitive receptor".
-This omission should be addressed and all sensitive receptors should be correctly identified and assessed. - 2.
-How waste will be brought onto and off site should be explained.
+1. The "identification of sensitive receptors" in the OMP states "the closest dwelling to the proposed development boundary is approximately 200m to the north west of the WTS building".
+It is not clear (there is no map in the report) showing where this dwelling is.
+Moreover, there is no mention of the holiday park as a "sensitive receptor".
+This omission should be addressed and all sensitive receptors should be correctly identified and assessed.
+How waste is brought onto and off site should be explained, with measures to prevent waste in transit creating an odour detailed.
 This waste will now travel past the holiday park twice (arriving to the Waste Transfer Station (WTS) for storage and then leaving the WTS again for a new destination).
-Measures to prevent waste in transit creating odour should be detailed.